Installing on Windows

 is a special address that instructs service to listen on all available network interfaces. -

-Management port — The port that management service should listen on.
-Default port is
+Management port — Identifies the port that the Management service should listen on.
+The default port is

 10880